A Love Letter To New York

 Steam rising from subway grates in winter.

-Tiny restaurants hidden between scaffolding and luxury buildings.
+Tiny restaurants squeezed between luxury towers and scaffolding.

 Walk slower.